-- 137.144.
-Where the product or service provided by the firm is the issuing of a life or other investment linked insurance policy, the firm must, in addition to identifying and verifying the customer and taking reasonable measures to verify the identity of the beneficial owner, also undertake the following measures in relation to any beneficiary as soon as they are identified or designated: - (a) for a beneficiary that is identified as a specifically named natural or legal person or legal arrangement, take the name of the natural or legal person or legal arrangement; and - (b) for a beneficiary that is designated by characteristics or by class (for example, a spouse or child) or by other means (for example, under a will), obtain sufficient information concerning the beneficiary for the firm to satisfy itself that it will be able to establish the identity of the beneficiary at the time of distribution. - 138.145.
-In addition to considering whether the beneficial owner of a life or other investment linked insurance policy is a PEP in accordance with Paragraph 4(3)(f) of Schedule 3, the firm must also make a determination as to whether any beneficiary of such a policy (or the beneficial owner of a beneficiary where that beneficiary is a legal person or legal arrangement) is a PEP at the time that the beneficiary is identified or designated. - where the firm determines that the beneficial owner, any beneficiary, or the beneficial owner of any beneficiary of a life or other investment linked insurance product is a PEP, the firm must act in accordance with the requirements of Paragraph 5 of Schedule 3 and Section 8.5. of this Handbook.

-- 140.147.
-Verification of the identity of any beneficiary identified in accordance with Commission Rule 7.14437. must occur prior to any distribution to (or on behalf of) that beneficiary. - 141.148.
-When carrying out a relationship risk assessment as required by Paragraph 3 of Schedule 3 and Chapter 3 of this Handbook, the firm must include any beneficiary identified by Commission Rule 7.14437. above as a relevant risk factor in considering the overall risk of the business relationship or occasional transaction. - Where the firm has determined that a beneficiary which is a legal person or legal arrangement poses a high risk, the firm must carry out ECDD measures in accordance with Chapter 8 of this Handbook.
+- 144. Where the product or service provided by the firm is the issuing of a life or other investment linked insurance policy, the firm must, in addition to identifying and verifying the customer and taking reasonable measures to verify the identity of the beneficial owner, also undertake the following measures in relation to any beneficiary as soon as they are identified or designated: - (a) for a beneficiary that is identified as a specifically named natural or legal person or legal arrangement, take the name of the natural or legal person or legal arrangement; and - (b) for a beneficiary that is designated by characteristics or by class (for example, a spouse or child) or by other means (for example, under a will), obtain sufficient information concerning the beneficiary for the firm to satisfy itself that it will be able to establish the identity of the beneficiary at the time of distribution. - 145.
+In addition to considering whether the beneficial owner of a life or other investment linked insurance policy is a PEP in accordance with Paragraph 4(3)(f) of Schedule 3, the firm must also make a determination as to whether any beneficiary of such a policy (or the beneficial owner of a beneficiary where that beneficiary is a legal person or legal arrangement) is a PEP at the time that the beneficiary is identified or designated. - 146.
+Where the firm determines that the beneficial owner, any beneficiary, or the beneficial owner of any beneficiary of a life or other investment linked insurance product is a PEP, the firm must act in accordance with the requirements of Paragraph 5 of Schedule 3 and Section 8.5. of this Handbook. - 147.
+Verification of the identity of any beneficiary identified in accordance with Commission Rule 7.144. must occur prior to any distribution to (or on behalf of) that beneficiary. - 148.
+When carrying out a relationship risk assessment as required by Paragraph 3 of Schedule 3 and Chapter 3 of this Handbook, the firm must include any beneficiary identified by Commission Rule 7.144. above as a relevant risk factor in considering the overall risk of the business relationship or occasional transaction. - 149.
+Where the firm has determined that a beneficiary which is a legal person or legal arrangement poses a high risk, the firm must carry out ECDD measures in accordance with Chapter 8 of this Handbook.
 This must include identifying and taking reasonable measures to verify the identity of the beneficial owner of the beneficiary prior to any distribution to (or on behalf of) the beneficiary. - 7.12.2.
-Employee Benefit Schemes, Share Option Plans and Pension Schemes and where contributions are made by an employer or by way of deductions from wages and the scheme rules do not permit assignment of a member's interest under the scheme, then the sponsoring employer, the trustee, the foundation council and any other person who has control over the business relationship or occasional transaction (for example, the administrator or the scheme manager) are to be considered as key principals and must be identified and verified by the firm in accordance with the requirements of Schedule 3 and this Handbook.
+Employee Benefit Schemes, Share Option Plans and Pension Schemes - 150.
+Where the product or service provided by the firm is: - (a) an employee benefit scheme or arrangement;